1201 Fayetteville Street

 Thank you for choosing the library as a place to study, meet, work and play.
 Your patronage has made the library one of the most popular gathering spaces in the county.
 We invite all members of the community to enjoy the resources available at Durham County Library.

-You can reserve Stanford L. Warren Branch’s Meeting Room (capacity 75) via our online room reservation system by clicking the button below.
+You can reserve Stanford L. Warren Branch’s Meeting Room (capacity 75) one of three Study Rooms (two room with capacity of 2 and one with capacity of 6) via our online room reservation system by clicking the button below.
 You will be taken to the Meeting Room Policy page.
 You must read and acknowledge these terms before proceeding with your reservation.